tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 ## Minimum collateral

 * Setting a minimum collateral value to prevent exhaustion might create problems when other nodes will check for an available channel capacity for routing
-* Setting fixed minimum collateral value during channel creation, but it will again introduce several issues, because a system will be less flexible to changes
+* Setting fixed minimum collateral value during channel creation can be considered but it will again introduce several issues, because a system will be less flexible to changes

 ---